beir-cellar/beir/README.md

 util.unzip(out_path, out_dir)
 ```

-Then load the dataset using our Generic Data Loader and you can use either Sentence-transformers, DPR or USE-QA as your dense retriever model.
+Then load the dataset using our Generic Data Loader, (Wonderful right)
-Format of ``results`` is identical to that of ``qrels``.

 ```python
 from beir.datasets.data_loader import GenericDataLoader